 1999 - After substantial research and development, ABT introduced TRAC Digital Stabilizers.
 TRAC Stabilizers were the first in the industry to incorporate all digital controls, LCD control display with touch screen control, and many other unique features such as lift-enhancing fin winglets and easy fin removal.

 In the few years that followed the introduction of TRAC Stabilizers, American Bow Thrusters’ share of the world yacht building market soared to well over 50%.

-In 2014 ABT•TRAC finalized the design and introduced TRAC•Link, an integrated CAN Bus control system that enables the operator to control thrusters, stabilizers, windlasses, and selected hydraulic loads all from a single control panel.
+2014 - ABT•TRAC finalized the design and introduced TRAC•Link, an integrated CAN Bus control system that enables the operator to control thrusters, stabilizers, windlasses, and selected hydraulic loads all from a single control panel.
 Can-Bus design significantly reduces the amount of cabling and labor during installation.

-A new low-profile hydraulic stabilizer, the HydraTRAC, will replace TRAC first generation stabilizer actuators in 2015.
-HydraTRAC will have a smaller vertical profile, greater power, and reduced cost.
+2017 – ABT-TRAC introduced a new low-profile hydraulic stabilizer.
+The HydraTRAC replaces TRAC first generation stabilizer actuators having smaller vertical profile, greater power, and reduced cost.

 2020 - ABT•TRAC was purchased by Roger Fellows. in an effort to combine the two companies and continue cultivating the marine world.